AVSystem/Anjay/doc/sphinx/source/Tools/CliLwM2MServer.rst

 """"""""""""""

 Another important tool is **payload buffer**.
-It stores the contents of the messages recieved by the server and can be accessed with a set of functions **payload_buffer_\***:
+It stores the contents of the messages received by the server and can be accessed with a set of functions **payload_buffer_\***:

 payload_buffer_clear